mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 We'll do this 20,000 times.
 If the random set of weights is better than any other weights we had before we store them in `bestWeights` and show the new best correctness in the console.

-The exact code for `getRandomWeights` and `getCorrectness` isn't too important, but you can [find the full code on Github](https://github.com/mattzeunert/super-simple-neural-network).
+The exact code for `getRandomWeights` and `getCorrectness` isn't too important, but you can [find the full code on Github](https://github.com/mattzeunert/super-simple-neural-network/blob/master/random-weights.js).

 {% highlight javascript %}
 var ITERATIONS = 20000
-var trainingExamples = generateTestData(0, 100)
+var trainingSet = generateTestData(0, 100)

 var weights, bestWeights
 var bestCorrectness = -1

 for (var i=0; i<ITERATIONS; i++){
     weights = getRandomWeights()
-    var correctness = getCorrectness(weights, trainingExamples)
+    var correctness = getCorrectness(weights, trainingSet)

     if (correctness > bestCorrectness) {
         console.log("New best correctness:", correctness * 100, "%")